TrevorFee/TrevorFee/README.md

 # Welcome to Trevor Fee's profile! ⚡

-I'm a recent graduate starting with an Associates Degree in Computer Software .
+I'm a recent graduate from MECC with an Associates Degree in Computer Software.